Rinah-ranaivoson/esp32cam_qr_code/README.md

-Voici un fichier README pour votre code, expliquant son fonctionnement et comment l'utiliser :

----

 # ESP32Cam QR Code Decoder

-This project allows you to capture video from an ESP32Cam and decode QR codes in real-time.
-The ESP32Cam stream is fetched via HTTP, and any QR codes present in the stream are detected and decoded using the `pyzbar` library.
-The decoded content is displayed on the video feed, along with a green rectangle around the detected QR code.
+This project allows you to capture a video stream from an ESP32Cam module and decode QR codes in real-time.
+The ESP32Cam is set up to serve images at different resolutions (low, medium, high), which can be accessed via HTTP endpoints.
+The Python script fetches these images and uses the `pyzbar` library to decode any QR codes found in the stream.

 ## Requirements

+### Software Requirements

-Before running the script, you need to have the following libraries installed:
+Before running the Python script, ensure you have the following libraries installed:

-1. **OpenCV** for image processing and displaying the video feed.
+1. **OpenCV**: For image processing and displaying the video feed.
-2. **NumPy** for handling image arrays.
+2. **NumPy**: For handling image arrays.
-3. **pyzbar** for decoding QR codes from the image frames.
+3. **pyzbar**: For decoding QR codes from image frames.

 You can install the required dependencies using `pip`: